amitmse/in_Python_/Others/README.md

 		Explainability: It builds trust by shedding light on the factors driving the model's decisions. why certain financial behaviors contribute more to the model's risk assessment.

+		To provide explanations for complex models like neural networks, RF and GBM use methods like:

+  		LIME: Local Interpretable Model-Agnostic Explanations.
+    		It creates a simplified, interpretable model to explain the predictions of a complex model.
+    		It provides Local Explanations for individual predictions, focusing on how each input feature contributes to that specific prediction.

+    		SHAP: SHapley Additive exPlanations.
+		It explain the output of machine learning models by assigning importance values to each feature based on their contribution to the prediction.
+    		It's a game-theoretic approach that calculates the average marginal contribution of each feature, helping to understand how each feature affects the model's output SHAP to provide overall (Global) explanations of how the model as a whole makes predictions, focusing on the overall influence of each feature.

+		Feature Importance: Analyze the importance of each input feature in the model's predictions.
+		Techniques like tree-based models or methods that calculate the importance of each feature based on its contribution to the model's predictions.
+		Tree-Based Algorithms feature importance scores based on how much each feature reduces impurity (e.g., Gini index or information gain) in the decision tree nodes.
+    		Tree based: Decision Trees, Random Forests, XGBoost, LightGBM.
+		Linear Models (Logistic Regression, Linear Regression) feature importance is derived from the coefficients of the linear model.
+Features with larger absolute coefficient values are considered more important.
+		Neural Networks Techniques like SHAP (SHapley Additive exPlanations) values or feature importance via gradient analysis is used to understand the contribution of individual features.
+		Permutation Feature Importance: This technique measures the contribution of a feature by measuring the changes in the model performance after randomly shuffling its values.

 	- Vendor-model: outcomes analysis, sensitivity analysis, benchmarking, monitoring.

 	- Hyperparameters: Validation is crucial for selecting the best model, tuning hyperparameters,